emptymonkey/revsh/README.md

 	Control:	revsh -c [CONTROL_OPTIONS] [MUTUAL_OPTIONS] [ADDRESS[:PORT]]
 	Target:		revsh     [TARGET_OPTIONS] [MUTUAL_OPTIONS] [ADDRESS[:PORT]]

+		ADDRESS		The address of the control listener.
+(Default is "0.0.0.0".)
+		PORT		The port of the control listener.
+(Default is "2200".)

 	CONTROL_OPTIONS:
 		-c		Run in "command and control" mode.
 (Default is target mode.)
 		-a		Enable Anonymous Diffie-Hellman mode.
 (Default is Ephemeral Diffie-Hellman.)
 		-d KEYS_DIR	Reference the keys in an alternate directory.
 (Default is "~/.revsh/keys/".)
 		-f RC_FILE	Reference an alternate rc file.
 (Default is "~/.revsh/rc".)
 		-s SHELL	Invoke SHELL as the remote shell.
 (Default is "/bin/bash".)
 		-F LOG_FILE	Log general use and errors to LOG_FILE.
 (No default set.)

 	TARGET_OPTIONS:
 		-t SEC		Set the connection timeout to SEC seconds.
 (Default is "3600".)
 		-r SEC1,SEC2	Set the retry time to be SEC1 seconds, or	(Default is "600,1200".) to be random in the range from SEC1 to SEC2.

 	MUTUAL_OPTIONS:
 		-k		Run in keep-alive mode.
-Node will neither exit normally, nor seppuku from timeout.
+				Node will neither exit normally, nor timeout.
 		-L [LHOST:]LPORT:RHOST:RPORT
-	               Static socket forwarding with a local
-	               listener at LHOST:LPORT forwarding to
+				Static socket forwarding with a local listener at LHOST:LPORT forwarding to RHOST:RPORT.
-	               RHOST:RPORT.
 		-R [RHOST:]RPORT:LHOST:LPORT
-	               Static socket forwarding with a remote
-	               listener at RHOST:RPORT forwarding to
+				Static socket forwarding with a remote listener at RHOST:RPORT forwarding to LHOST:LPORT.
-	               LHOST:LPORT.
 		-D [LHOST:]LPORT
-	               Dynamic socket forwarding with a local
-	               listener at LHOST:LPORT.
+				Dynamic socket forwarding with a local listener at LHOST:LPORT.
 (Socks 4, 4a, and 5.
 TCP connect only.)
 		-B [RHOST:]RPORT
 				Dynamic socket forwarding with a remote
 				listener at LHOST:LPORT.
 (Socks 4, 4a, and 5.
 TCP connect only.)
 		-x		Disable automatic setup of proxies.
 (Defaults: Proxy D2280 and tun/tap devices.)
 		-b		Start in bind shell mode.
 (Default is reverse shell mode.)
 				The -b flag must be invoked on both ends.
 		-n		Non-interactive netcat style data broker.
 (Default is interactive w/remote tty.)
 				No tty.
 Useful for copying files.
 		-v		Verbose. -vv and -vvv increase verbosity.
+		-V		Print the program and protocol versions.
 		-h		Print this help.
 		-e		Print out some usage examples.

-	  ADDRESS      The address of the control listener.
-(Default is "0.0.0.0".)
-	  PORT         The port of the control listener.
-(Default is "2200".)

 ## Installation ##

-First, build OpenSSL from source.
+First, you will need to build OpenSSL from source.
 (See NOTE below.)

 	git clone https://github.com/openssl/openssl.git
 	cd openssl/
-	./config no-shared  # If you are building full static binary, then add the -static flag here. make && make test
+	./config no-shared -static	# These options are needed to build static applications against OpenSSL. make && make test
 	cd ..